mizu-benrb/mizu-benrb.github.io/essays/how-do-i-ask.md

 # The Dumb

 The following example of a stupid question comes from [this Stack Overflow question](https://stackoverflow.com/questions/77882598/error-the-name-gridview1-does-not-exist-in-the-current-context).
-The question regards an issue the user is experiencing with C# and how he can use it to extract data from a mySQL database.
+The question regards an issue the user is experiencing with C# and how he can use C# Web Forms to extract data from a mySQL database.
 It goes as follows:

 ```
 I am learning how to retrieve data from mysql database using c# webforms